stdombek/docs/content/en/docs/Access/Requests/requests.md

 Note that FOLIO allows items in some statuses to be recalled even if they are not on loan to a patron, but there is currently no difference in FOLIO workflows between a recall and a page when that occurs.
 If a loan is recalled, the original loan period may be shortened.

+After a request has been created, requets are set in progress by [checking the item in with the Check in app](../../check-in/checkin/#checking-in-an-item-on-route-to-another-service-point).

 Open requests have one of the following statuses:

-* **Open - Awaiting delivery**: The request has been associated with an item and is in the process of being delivered, but the item has not yet been checked out to the patron.
+* **Open - Awaiting delivery**: The request has been set in progress and the item is in the process of being delivered, but the item has not yet been checked out to the patron.
 Generally this signals a possible issue with the delivery request.
-* **Open - Awaiting pickup**: The request has an associated item that is currently at the requested pickup point, waiting for the requester to pick it up.
+* **Open - Awaiting pickup**: The requested item has been checked in at the requested pickup point, waiting for the requester to pick it up.
-* **Open - In transit**: The request has been associated with an item which is currently being delivered to the patron’s requested pickup service point.
+* **Open - In transit**: The request has been set in progress and the item is being delivered to the patron’s requested pickup service point.
-* **Open - Not yet filled**: The request has not yet been associated with an item, and the Request expiration date, if it exists, is in the future.
+* **Open - Not yet filled**: The request has not yet been set in progress, and the Request expiration date, if it exists, is in the future.

 Closed requests have one of the following statuses:

 * **Closed - Cancelled**: The request was cancelled either prior to an item being available for pickup, or after the item became available for pickup, but before the pickup expired.
-* **Closed - Filled**: The request was associated with an item, the item was placed on hold for the patron, and the patron checked the item out.
+* **Closed - Filled**: The item was placed on hold for the patron, and the patron checked the item out.
-* **Closed - Pickup expired**: The request was associated with an item, the item was placed on hold for the patron, but the patron did not pick up the item before the Hold shelf expiration date passed.
+* **Closed - Pickup expired**: The item was placed on hold for the patron, but the patron did not pick up the item before the Hold shelf expiration date passed.
-* **Closed - Unfilled**: The request was not associated with an item before the Request expiration date passed.
+* **Closed - Unfilled**: The request was not set in progress before the Request expiration date passed.
 If the Request expiration date field is empty, the request will never be moved to this status.

 ## Searching for requests